 1998 - Nardin Montessori opens at the West Ferry campus at 700 West Ferry Street.

 2003 - The Koessler Family Library and Media Center opens on the 3rd floor of the Cleveland Avenue campus.

 2007 - Nardin Academy celebrates 150 years of Catholic education.

 2008 - Marsha Joy Sullivan becomes the first lay president of Nardin Academy.

-2010 - The "Campaign Today for Nardin Tomorrow" funds an addition which includes professional grade orchestra and music rooms, dance studios, an expanded high school guidance office, a Montessori elementary classroom, as well as the Fatta Center for the Arts, seeded with a leadership gift from Carol Demme Fatta '62 and her family.
+2010 - The "Campaign Today for Nardin Tomorrow" funds an addition which includes professional grade orchestra and music rooms, dance studios, an expanded upper school guidance office, a Montessori elementary classroom, as well as the Fatta Center for the Arts, seeded with a leadership gift from Carol Demme Fatta '62 and her family.

 2013 - Nardin Academy launches Sustainable Nardin, a community wide initiative, in an effort to remain dedicated to protecting God’s earth.